 Lumbar spinal fusion is surgery to join, or fuse, two or more vertebrae in the low back.
+The surgery is also called arthrodesis.

-Spinal fusion is major surgery, usually lasting several hours.
 There are different methods of spinal fusion.

 - Metal implants are usually used to hold the vertebrae together until new bone grows between them.